vaibhavsagar/website/blog/ihaskell-nix-docker.md

    around in the image and for using `:!` from within a notebook

-Building the image and loading it into Docker are both very slow compared to using Nix directly, so I wouldn't recommend using this approach for local development.
+Building the image and loading it into Docker are both very slow compared to using Nix directly (even though I'm using the Nix support for layered images), so I wouldn't recommend using this approach for local development.
 I'm primarily interested in doing this to:

 1. Share IHaskell notebooks with people who are less comfortable with Nix
 2. Deploy to platforms such as Amazon's Elastic Container Service and Google's